What is a National Park?

-The National Park has a large variety of Leopards, Royal Bengal Tigers and various species of deer.
+The National Park is famous for Royal Bengal Tigers, Leopards and many other wild animals.
 Getting the glimpse of these majestic creatures is simply incredible.

 With 22 Royal Bengal Tigers at the park, Bandhavgarh National Park is said that the density of the Tiger population here is the highest known in India.

 Bandipur National Park